simonjulianl/DeFentilz-Orbital/README.md

 ## Development Setup

-[Install](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) the latest `npm` and `node` versions on your local machine
+[Install](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) the latest `npm` and `node` versions on your local machine.
 You should have the latest `npm` and `node` versions installed on your local machine before running.

 Install all dependencies using yarn for this project (ensure that package-lock.json which comes from npm package manager is not in the file) :